rdpresser/tc-cloudgames-solution/orchestration/apphost/src/TC.CloudGames.AppHost.Aspire/AZURITE_AUTO_START.md

    - http://localhost:10002 (Table)

 4. **Confirm in Aspire Dashboard** that the `azurite` container is running without errors.

+5. **Verify Functions Configuration** - check that Azure Functions can access storage with `UseDevelopmentStorage=true`.

 **Simple and effective!** ??